dstackai/dstack/docs/reference/providers/notebook.md

-# torchrun
+# notebook

-The `torchrun` provider runs a distributed PyTorch training on multiple nodes.
+The `notebook` provider launches a Jupyter notebook dev environment.

-The provider allows you to specify the Python file with the training script, the number of nodes, the version of Python, a `requirements.txt` file, environment variables, arguments, which folders to save as output artifacts (on the master node), dependencies to other workflows if any, and the resources the workflow needs on each node (e.g. CPU, GPU, memory, etc).
+It comes with Python and Conda pre-installed, and allows to expose ports.

+If GPU is requested, the provider pre-installs the CUDA driver too.

 ## Example usage

-### Basic example

 === ".dstack/workflows.yaml"

     ```yaml
     workflows:
-      - name: train
+      - name: ide-notebook
-        provider: torchrun
+        provider: notebook
-        file: "train.py"
-        requirements: "requirements.txt"
         artifacts:
-          - path: model
+          - path: output
-        nodes: 4
         resources:
+          interruptible: true
-          gpu:
+          gpu: 1
-            name: "K80"
-            count: 4
     ```

-## Workflow syntax
+## Properties reference

-The following properties are required:

-- `file` - (Required) The Python file with the training script, e.g. `"train.py"`

 The following properties are optional:

-- `nodes` - (Required) The number of nodes.
-By default, it's `1`.
-- `args` - (Optional) The list of arguments for the Python program
-- `before_run` - (Optional) The list of shell commands to run before running the Python file
+- `before_run` - (Optional) The list of shell commands to run before running the Notebook application
 - `requirements` - (Optional) The path to the `requirements.txt` file
-- `version` - (Optional) The major version of Python.
+- `python` - (Optional) The major version of Python.
 By default, it's `3.10`.
 - `environment` - (Optional) The list of environment variables
 - [`artifacts`](#artifacts) - (Optional) The list of output artifacts
 - [`resources`](#resources) - (Optional) The hardware resources required by the workflow